magicus/pppp-dissector/PPPP.md

 For some devices, the protocol is "encrypted" using a trivial XOR scheme.
 This is based on a 256 byte long table, which is shared by all implementation of the PPPP protocol, and a seed, which is calculated from a manufacturer-specific pre-shared key (PSK).

+When interacting with the larger P2P network and servers, the PSK is always "SSD@cs2-network.".
+When communicating locally with the device, a different PSK is used, that is determined by the prefix of the UID.
 The following list of known prefixes and PSKs have been extracted from a decompiled Android app.

 | Prefixes | PSK |
 |---|---|